Harold Bloom: Work on Shakespeare

 Bloom had a deep appreciation for William Shakespeare, considering him the supreme center of the Western canon.
 The first edition of The Anxiety of Influence almost completely avoided Shakespeare, whom Bloom then considered barely touched by the psychological drama of anxiety.
 The second edition, published in 1997, added a long preface that mostly expounded Shakespeare's debt to Ovid and Chaucer, and his agon with Christopher Marlowe, who set the stage for him by breaking free of ecclesiastical and moralizing overtones.

 In his later survey, Shakespeare: The Invention of the Human (1998), Bloom provided an analysis of each of Shakespeare's 38 plays, "twenty-four of which are masterpieces".
 Written as a companion to the general reader and theater-goer, Bloom declared that bardolatry "ought to be even more a secular religion than it already is".
 He also contended in the work that Shakespeare "invented" humanity, in that he prescribed the now-common practice of "overhearing" ourselves, which drives our changes.
 The two paragons of his theory were Sir John Falstaff and Prince Hamlet, whom Bloom saw as representing self-satisfaction and self-loathing, respectively.
 Bloom called those two characters, along with Iago and Cleopatra, "the four Shakespearean characters most inexhaustible to meditation".

-Throughout Shakespeare, characters from disparate plays are imagined alongside and interacting with each other.
-Contemporary academics and critics decried this as harking back to the out-of-fashion character criticism of Bradley (and others), who are explicitly praised in the book.
-As in The Western Canon, Bloom criticizes what he calls the "School of Resentment" for its failure to live up to the challenge of Shakespeare's universality and for balkanizing the study of literature through multicultural and historicist departments.
-Asserting Shakespeare's singular popularity throughout the world, Bloom proclaims him the only truly multicultural author.
-Repudiating the "social energies" to which historicists ascribed Shakespeare's authorship, Bloom pronounced his modern academic foes – and all of society – to be but "a parody of Shakespearean energies".
+Bloom followed up his major book on Shakespeare with a supplemental book extending his study of Hamlet.
+The supplemental book on Hamlet was then further extended with separate volumes examining the major personalities in Shakespeare, including a volume each for Cleopatra, Macbeth, Lear, Iago, and Falstaff.